codecresta/electimax-demo/README.md

 See also the PDF manual file and the LICENCE file for further information.

-For further information send enquiries to the email address: danwgrace@gmail.com
+Send enquiries to the email address: danwgrace@gmail.com

 Copyright 2018 - 2019 Daniel W. Grace.
 All rights reserved.